Help Center Manage Your Account Ad Tag

 "http://" or all

 "https://".
+Ideally, you should use SSL/https for all requests.
 For ad serving, it means using the secure ad serving tag on secure sites and the non-secure ad serving tag on non-secure sites.
 To do this, you can manually match the correct ad tag with your website's area.
 For example: a non-secure ad tag for the homepage and a secure ad tag for the login area.
-However, there is a better and more convenient way by using protocol-relative URLs.
-It is also called scheme-relative URLs or network-path references.
+However, you can use protocol-relative URLs, also called scheme-relative URLs or network-path references.

 <iframe src="http://g.adspeed.net/ad.php..."> <a href="http://g.adspeed.net/ad.php..."><img src="http://g.adspeed.net/ad.php..."/></a> </iframe>or this ad serving tag for secure web pages: